winter cycling

 • Add lights.
 If you’re not already riding with front and rear blinking lights, start now and leave them on all year.
 Bright colored and reflective clothing may also help, but keep in mind that none of these attempts at improving visibility can solve the problem of inattentive or aggressive drivers.

 • Get a frame or handlebar bag.
 I must admit, I resisted anything more than a saddle bag for a long time, but they really do make life better.
-Instead of uncomfortably stuffing your jersey pockets with clothes, stow them in a frame or bar bag.
+Instead of uncomfortably stuffing your jersey pockets with clothes, stow them in a frame or bar bag, like this one.
 It allows you to take the best pieces of clothing for the day, not just the ones you can cram into your pockets.

 • Get fenders.
 One day last winter I went out for a ride, excited to get back on the road after a recent snowstorm.
 I forgot about the snowmelt, though, and although the air temperature was in the 50s, I was quickly freezing from the spray coming off my tires.